 NSCC have a proven track record of implementing value-enhancing growth initiatives via the following drivers:

 There are various additional initiatives we deploy to optimise your practice which are detailed below, including case studies of practices where we deployed these strategies.

 Upon agreement of working towards a mutually beneficial outcome, we will commence a review of your practice’s current performance and assess its growth potential under NSCC management.
-This will provide a benchmark for a fair market valuation and allow us to set realistic growth targets for your practice.
+This will provide a benchmark for a fair market valuation for you to consider.

 The sale of your practice would be structured so that 100% of the practice is sold to NSCC at settlement.
 NSCC would then also inherit all future legal and financial responsibilities, relieving the current owner of these obligations.
-NSCC will typically pay you an upfront amount and grow the practice over a two-year period.
-Consequently, a further payment will be made based on the practice’s increased valuation.
+NSCC will determine a valuation for your clinic and make a cash offer typically paid in two payments, with a substantial potion paid upfront.

 The exact structure of valuing the practice needs to be agreed on a case-by-case basis in a way that best suits your business and personal preferences.
 We understand that everyone’s professional and personal circumstances are different so we remain flexible at all times and will develop an outcome that works for both parties.

 We are so confident in our ability to grow your practice and provide you with increased returns over the two years that we guarantee a 20% improvement in your net profit from when we start.
 Most practices are fortunate to grow two to four per cent per year (industry average and compare against your three-year average) so your benefit will increase even if there are impediments to further growth.